dh-2024-odbor/dh-sender/README.md

 after taking a sensor reading and transmitting it via LoRa radio.

-The `lora.c` file contains initialization code for the LoRa radio, while the `bme.c` file contains initializationcode for the BME280 sensor.
+The `lora.c` file contains initialization code for the LoRa radio, while the `bme.c` file contains initialization code for the BME280 sensor.

 The firmware is developed using ESP-IDF v5.1-dirty (stable) (Espressif IoT Development Framework) which is standard for the ESP32 series of microcontrollers that we use.